fenago/ml-scikit-keras-tensorflow/labs/lab_1.md

 almost certainly not overfit the training data, but it will be less likely to find a good solution.
-Tuning hyperparameters is an important part of building a Machine Learning system (you will see a detailed example in the next chapter).
+Tuning hyperparameters is an important part of building a Machine Learning system (you will see a detailed example in the next lab).